Devwalkar/General_codebase/README.md

-### General framework
-General framework in pytorch for image classification task

 ## Description
 This framework is helpful in training Deep learning based image classification task on general academic datasets.
 It currently supports features of training/validation accuracy and loss plotting, model weight storage and mutli GPU distributed training.
 Following models are supported as of now: